KhartesViewer/khartes/README.md

 <img src="images/fragments_tab.JPG" width="800"/>

 Go to the Control Area and open the `Fragments` tab.
-This tab allows you to control the appearance of your fragments.
+This tab allows you to control various aspects of your fragments.

-You already have visited this tab in order to create new fragments;
+You already visited this tab, in order to create new fragments;
 now you will have a chance to study it in detail.

 The first thing to notice is that one of the rows is hightlighted with a beige background.
 The fragment whose row is highlighted is the fragment that is currently accepting new nodes.
-That is, if you create a new node in one of the data windows, that node will be added to this row.
-A little bit below you will learn why this particular row was chosen.
+That is, if you create a new node in one of the data windows, that node will be added to this fragment.
+A little bit later you will learn why this particular row was chosen.

 The first two columns in the list of fragments, 'Active` and `Visible`, have similar, but not identical, meanings.